analogdevicesinc/alice/README.md

 Windows users who do not wish to install Python and the other required software packages can install the standalone executable under Releases.

+The Libsmu support library for the ADALM1000, for X86 (32 bit) must be installed first.
-Run the alice-desktop-1.2-setup.exe or alice-desktop-2.0-setup.exe installer program.
+Run the alice-desktop-1.3-setup.exe or alice-desktop-2.0-setup.exe installer program.
 ALICE desktop opens and saves info and data to various files in the installation directory.
 Because of user permission issues with some installations of Windows you may need to install the software in a directory other than the default “Program Files”.
 C:\ALM Software\ would be a good second choice.
 The installer adds desktop icons for each tool in the suite.
 Alternatively, under the properties for the icons, you can change the directory the program(s) start in.

-Or run ALICE Desktop from the Python 2.7 compatible source code with the following packages installed:
+Or run ALICE Desktop from the Python 2.7 / 3.7 compatible source code with the following packages installed:

-Python 2.7.11 (or higher, 32 bit version recommended) numpy numerical package extension libsmu/pysmu for M1K or libiio/iio.py for M2K
+numpy numerical package extension libsmu/pysmu for M1K